top of page

 5. Build Belief in Yourself

-This is actually #1 but you wouldn’t have kept reading if I’d put it first.
+This is actually No. 1 but you wouldn’t have kept reading if I’d put it first.
 You’ve moved to a brand new country with new people, new culture, new government, & sometimes a new language.
 It is stressful.
 You feel like a fish out of water.
 You wonder if you made the right decision.
 You don’t know many people here and all your friends/family/colleagues/support networks are back in your home country.
 Don’t underestimate the huge emotional toll this has on your psychology.

 Similarly, don’t mistake the cultural shock of moving to a new country as being the same as you having lost your skills in your industry.
 Yes, you’ve suffered a confidence blow - but it’s not in your career.
 Understand and accept that you’ll have learning anxiety moving to a new place.
 Then take comfort in the fact that you’re an incredible professional and that your career is something that you can nail.